 - As the intravenous line is inserted and EEC and ECG electrodes are attached, give a brief explanation to the client.

-- Put on the pulse oximeter to the client’s finger.
+- Put on the pulse oximeter on the client’s finger.

 - Medications to be given:

-- Check if the bite block is placed in prevent biting of the tongue
+- Check if the bite block is placed to prevent biting of the tongue

-- Electrical stimulus given (seizure should last 30 to 60 seconds).
+- An electrical stimulus was given (the seizure should last 30 to 60 seconds).